Dr. Dean Cranney

 (and Camille Cranney, his lovely assistant)

-I am a family medicine physician and have been practicing for more than 18 years.
+I am a family medicine physician and have been practicing for more than 19 years.
 I love the work I do and I absolutely love the people I get to work with.
-I am blessed with an amazing wife and 4 wonderful children.
-We even have our first grand-daughter and look forward to future additions to our family.
+I am blessed with an amazing wife, 4 wonderful children, one grand-daughter and another on the way in February, 2021.
+We also very much look forward to future additions to our family.